Remove adhesive residue: NSF-certified & solvent-free [2026]

 What exactly does NSF-certified mean?

-NSF International tests products for food contact safety.
-Certified products leave no harmful residues.
+NSF International tests products for safety for food contact.
+Certified products do not leave harmful residues.

-Does it also work on old adhesive residue?
+Does it also work on old adhesive residues?

 Yes.
-Age doesn't matter.
-Even dried-on residue can be removed.
+Age does not matter.
+Even dried residues can be removed.

 Can I use it on food packaging?